-The Group and Company financial statements have been prepared on a going concern basis under the historical cost convention, modified to include the revaluation of investment properties and derivative financial instruments.
+The Group and Company financial statements have been prepared on a going concern basis under the historical cost convention, modified to include the revaluation of investment properties, owner-occupied properties and derivative financial instruments.
 Historical cost is generally based on the fair value of the consideration given in exchange for the assets.

-The consolidated financial statements include the accounts of Broadgate REIT Limited and all subsidiaries.
+The Group consolidated financial statements include the accounts of Broadgate REIT Limited (Company) and all subsidiaries.
 All intra-Group transactions, balances, income and expenses are eliminated on consolidation.